Company logo | Codica

 You may think that the specific functionality of your product brings your customers the highest value.

-In fact, the ability to fix their issues with your SaaS solution is what users appreciate the most.
-So you need to understand their pain points to provide them with excellent customer service.
+In fact, users appreciate the ability to fix their issues with your SaaS solution the most.
+So, you need to understand their pain points to provide excellent customer service.

-Besides, it will help you define your product’s true value and, thus, get the differential advantage.
+Besides, it will help you define your product’s actual value and, thus, get the differential advantage.

 Step 3.
 Clarify your market position

-Your next step is to define your position on the market.
-For this purpose, conduct the market analysis.
+Your next step is to define your position in the market.
+For this purpose, conduct a market analysis.
 Define the most prominent industry players, their merits, and flaws.
 What SaaS pricing strategies do they use?
-Think carefully, where you can do better than them.
+Think carefully about where you can do better than them.

-Besides, it would be a great idea to carry out SWOT analysis.
-This approach will give you insights into the strengths and weaknesses of your SaaS business.
+Besides, it would be a great idea to carry out a SWOT (Strengths, Weaknesses, Opportunities, Threats) analysis.
+This approach will give you insights into your SaaS business's strengths and weaknesses.
 In addition, you will know what threats and hidden opportunities your industry is associated with.

 Step 4.
 Choose the right metrics

-Thus, you will be able to find out which SaaS pricing models suit your customers the most.
+Thus, you can determine which SaaS pricing models suit your customers best.

 Suppose you provide consumers with storage.
-In this regard, your metric should be storage capacity.
-As for SaaS pricing strategies, the per storage pricing model will work the best in this case.
+Your metric should be storage capacity.
+As for SaaS pricing strategies, the per-storage pricing model will work best in this case.

 Other widespread SaaS metrics include price by functionality, user, or tier SaaS pricing.